Eyevinn/iaf-plugin-aws-s3/README.md

 ### Methods
 `constructor(destination: string, logger: winston.Logger)`

-Instantiates a new `S3Uploader`. `destination` is the name of the ingest bucket (the same as `ingestBucket` in the `AWSUploadModule` constructor). `logger` is injected into the object, in order to avoid multiple logger objects.
+Instantiates a new `S3Uploader`. `destination` is the name of the S3 bucket (the same as `s3Bucket` in the `AWSUploadModule` constructor). `logger` is injected into the object, in order to avoid multiple logger objects.

 `async upload(fileStream: Readable, fileName: string)`

 Uploads a file to S3.
-The file data should be provided in the form of a `Readable` stream for performance reasons. `filename` will also be the key used in the S3 bucket.
+The file data should be provided in the form of a `Readable` stream for performance reasons. `fileName` will also be the key used in the S3 bucket.

 # [Contributing](CONTRIBUTING.md)